nickbrowndev/pheonix/phoenix-project.md

 This is the effect of the First Way:
 * curbing the handoffs of defects to downstream work centres
 * managing the flow of work
+** - freezing and throttling project releases)
+** - reduce WIP by decreasing batch size.
+This should reduce uplanned recovery work.
 * setting the tempo by our constraints
 * understanding what is important vs what is not

+This is the effect of the Second Way:
+* create

 ## Team Practice
 Great teams perform best when they practice.